homan-uppu/writing/2-Essays/Fear equality.md

 And what we've noticed in our world is that not all explorations are equally worthwhile.
 Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who developed an interest for building, say, software.

 A slightly different influence that leads to a difference choice early will have incredibly large difference in where you end up.
-The greater the leverage, the greater the difference because the deeper in the game decision tree you can explore.
+The greater the leverage, the greater the difference because the deeper in the game decision tree you can get to before you die.

 Two twin children, that open up a social app and see two different videos are in influenced in subtly different ways.
-Because each decision is faster to make due to leverage, even subtle difference in influence will lead to drastic differences by the time they die.
+Since each decision they make from then on is faster to make due to leverage, even subtle difference in influence will lead to drastic differences by the time they die.

 And this isn't even taking into account the difference in our abilities at birth!
 If we include that, then asymmetry will be even greater.
 I think it's silly to think that we're not born with different capabilities, different strengths and weaknesses, different emotional reactions to the same stimuli.
-Nature is also a complex system - maybe even more complex than our feelings.
+Nature is a complex system - maybe even more complex than our feelings.
 Expecting it to produce two equal things of anything is a delusion.

 Now, unfairness can also cause inequality.
 But the shape of the inequality caused by unfairness is fundamentally different than the shape of the inequality caused by fairness + leverage.
-We'll need to train ourselves to be able to differentiate.
+We'll need to train ourselves to be able to differentiate between them.

 ...